JoeJoZ/AMLS_assignment22_23/README.md

 **shape_predictor_68_face_landmarks.dat** is the pre-trained face landmark extractor required for task A2.

-Datasets must be placed in the **Datasets** folder in the root directory as required
+Datasets must be placed in the **Datasets** folder in the root directory as required Because the models in output file is too big, I up load the model to Google Drive.
+Please down load these models and put them into correct files. https://drive.google.com/file/d/1wRXSYoI_YwxsR8nYiXmBBvoFGYvNbrqs/view?usp=sharing  This model should been put into 'outputs''12-15-A1-lr0.001-bs32' https://drive.google.com/file/d/1mlAdcMZ-a9Y5KLcVygOBnk4aYpd1UrN1/view?usp=sharing  This model should been put into 'outputs''12-23-A2-atten1-lr0.001-bs32'